amaranth-lang/amaranth/docs/lang.rst

 Submodules
 ----------

-An elaboratable can be included within another elaboratable by adding it as a submodule:
+An elaboratable can be included within another elaboratable, which is called its *containing elaboratable*, by adding it as a submodule:

 .. testcode::